rodhilton/resume/docs/resume_short.md

     * Developed Segment Compute API to enable customer interactions outside of web UI through RESTful interface for customer audiences and traits

+    * Enabled Generative AI query generation tool by migrating from complex tree-based query specification to customized grammar definition

     * Designed Compute Query Language specification to enable retrieval of segmentation and augmentation definitions through API

     * Implemented parser and transpiler using ANTLR for converting between custom query language and internal representation with semantic checking

-    * Mentored junior engineers and led technical direction for aritectural decisions and operational standards
+    * Mentored junior engineers and led technical direction for architectural decisions and operational standards